Ruth Warrick: Singing, writing and politics

-In 1971, she published a single with the song 41,000 Plus 4 The Ballad of the Kent State Massacre as a tribute to Sandra Lee Scheuer, William Knox Schroeder, Jeffrey Glenn Miller and Allison Beth Krause, the four students killed at Kent State University during a demonstration against the Vietnam war.
+In 1971, she published a single with the song 41,000 Plus 4 The Ballad of the Kent State Massacre.
+It was a tribute to Sandra Lee Scheuer, William Knox Schroeder, Jeffrey Glenn Miller, and Allison Beth Krause, the four students killed at Kent State University by National Guard soldiers during a demonstration against the Vietnam War.

 She published her autobiography, The Confessions of Phoebe Tyler (co-written by Don Preston) in 1980, the same year she won a Soapy Award (a prelude to the Soap Opera Digest Awards).
 She received a Star on the Hollywood Walk of Fame and was on hand to receive her Daytime Emmy Award for Lifetime Achievement in 2004.

-Warrick was a member of the Democratic Party, working with the administrations of John F. Kennedy, Lyndon Johnson and Jimmy Carter on labor and education issues.
+Warrick was a member of the Democratic Party, working with the administrations of John F. Kennedy, Lyndon Johnson, and Jimmy Carter on labor and education issues.
 Upon Carter's 1980 defeat, she sent him a long letter thanking him for his efforts.
 He replied, telling her that if he had hired her as a speechwriter, he would have been reelected.
 Warrick had generally liberal political views.
 In her first years at All My Children, Warrick was flustered by her character's conservative politics and support of U.S. involvement in the Vietnam War, which Warrick strongly opposed.

 In July 2000, she refused to accept a lifetime achievement award from the South Carolina Arts Commission because she was offended by legislators' decision to move the Confederate flag from the state Capitol dome to another spot on the grounds in response to a boycott of the state by flag opponents.
-A lifelong supporter of African American rights, she felt the flag should be removed completely, and commented, "In my view, this was no compromise.
+A lifelong supporter of African-American rights, she felt the flag should be removed completely, and commented, "In my view, this was no compromise.
 It was a deliberate affront to the African-Americans, who see it as a sign of oppression and hate".

 In 1991, Warrick received a certification as a licensed metaphysical teacher from a Unity school in Lee's Summit, Missouri.